openenclave/openenclave/tcps/docs/GettingStarted.md

 * $(OESdkDir)tcps\include\optee
 * $(OESdkDir)tcps\include\optee\Untrusted

+To allow the OP-TEE TA to use socket APIs, the EXE should link with **oesocket_host.lib**.
+See the sockets sample for an example.

 ## Open Enclave APIs

-This SDK includes Open Enclave APIs covered in
+This SDK implements the Open Enclave APIs covered in [API docs](https://ms-iot.github.io/openenclave/api/files.html).
-[API docs](https://ms-iot.github.io/openenclave/api/files.html).

 This SDK also provides support for a number of APIs that are not